 As explicated in the introduction, there is still no global model about why or when an invasion occurs.
-We try to give an answer to this shortage by means of game theory and Bayesian population dynamics, using probabilistic best-responses that we infuse in a balance equation dependent on conditional probabilities.
-In addition to the methodological innovation, our model also yields a couple of intuitive results, such as invasion as best-response strategy and strong competition between exotic and native species over scarce resources in rapid dynamics.
+We try to give an answer to this shortage by means of game theory and

+Bayesian population dynamics, using best-responses and a balance equation dependent on conditional probabilities.
+Our models yield some quite intuitive results, such as invasion as best-response strategy and strong competition between exotic and native species over scarce resources in rapid dynamics.
 It should not be intricate for bioeconomists or resource managers to model or simulate a biotope evolution and to use our results for their decision-making.